An Inconvenient Sequel: Truth to Power

 Time Out says

 Eco-warriors will come to the movie with different priorities, of course.
 Conditions have worsened in the decade since the first film, and this material is alarming to watch: flooded roads in sunny Miami Beach (virtually underwater), exploding glaciers melting into a gushing mess, cracked desert ground where lushness once prevailed.
 The elephant in the room, Donald Trump, gets some audio time, confirming his denial of a reality that’s right before our eyes.
-But elsewhere, too much of the film’s hard science feels wanly presented and sluggish—there’s got to be a better way to energize people than with charts and graphs.
+But elsewhere, too much of the film’s hard science feels blandly presented and sluggish – there’s got to be a better way to energise people than with charts and graphs.

-Gore, however, allows himself to get angrier these days (even if he apologizes for it afterward, like a decent Southern gentleman), and his change in tactics is palpable.
-Conversely, there’s a fascinating window into the sensitive world leader he might have become, as Gore suspends his single-minded efforts in the wake of the Paris terror attacks with a heartfelt message of solidarity.
-Alas, this is a film that builds to a backroom compromise on carbon emissions, not the most thrilling of dramatic structures.
-The serious issue of global warming won’t be minimized by a mediocre documentary, but it has yet to find a filmmaker inflamed with rage and visual passion.
+Gore, however, allows himself to get angrier these days (even if he apologises for it afterward, like a decent Southern gentleman), and his change in tactics is palpable.
+Conversely, there’s a fascinating window into the sensitive world leader he might have become, as he suspends his single-minded efforts in the wake of the Paris terror attacks with a heartfelt message of solidarity.
+Alas, this is a film that builds to a backroom compromise on carbon emissions, not the most thrilling of climaxes.
+The serious issue of global warming won’t be minimised by a mediocre doc, but it has yet to find a filmmaker inflamed with rage and visual passion.